Skip to main content

 • Select New Quiz in the right-most panel that appears.

-• Select Edit, and you can directly write questions and answers in Microsoft Forms.
+• Select Edit to directly write questions and answers in Microsoft Forms.

 Microsoft Forms was developed to create surveys, quizzes, and polls that can be readily shared and embedded into different apps.
 Not only is it easy and effective, but it also unlocks design templates and versatile options.
 It’s just another example of how the Microsoft 365 ecosystem is all tied to each other.